 INJURED IN AN ACCIDENT LAWYERS MN SURGERY QUESTIONS

-For most surgeries, you will have time to find out about the operation, talk about other treatments with your doctor and surgeon, and decide what to do.
-You also have time to get a second opinion.
+For most surgeries after an accident, you will have time to find out about the operation, talk with your doctor about other possible treatments, and decide what to do.
+Except in emergency cases, also have time to get a second opinion.

 Questions to Ask

 Deciding to have surgery can be hard, but it may be easier once you know why you need surgery.
 Talk with your surgeon about the operation.
 It may help to take a member of your family or a friend with you.
 Don’t hesitate to ask the surgeon any questions you might have.
 For example, do the benefits of surgery outweigh the risks?
 Risks may include infections, bleeding a lot, or a reaction to the anesthesia.

 Your surgeon should be willing to answer your questions.
 If you don’t understand the answers, ask the surgeon to explain more clearly.
 Answers to the following questions will help you make an informed decision about your treatment: